Consumers now expect healthcare services to be accessible at the time and manner most convenient and safe for them.

 Enterprises and startups recognize this and have accelerated their investments in software development for healthcare needs.

 The public and private sectors in Europe and the US have sped up new digital healthcare initiatives.
-Venture capital investment in digital health increased by 66% from $8.9 billion in 2019 to $14.8 billion in 2020.
+Venture capital investment in digital health in US closed in Q1 2023 with $3.4 billion across 132 deals.

 With the growing role of digital technologies in daily life and the sudden lifestyle disruption caused by COVID-19, healthcare providers are leveraging digital platforms not only to improve their workflows, but more importantly to meet consumer and patient demands on care and well-being.